bbc/psammead/packages/components/psammead-amp-geo/README.md

 ### When to use this component

-Use this component only on AMP pages when you need to have geo-location constrained to a specific list of countries in Europe.
+Use this component only on AMP pages when you need to have geo-location constrained to a specific list of countries in the EEA.

 <!-- ### When not to use this component -->